cbody2/R-code-data-analytics/README.md

 # R-code
-A collection of projects consisting of data analytics, data mining, and ANOVA stats.
+A collection of data analytics projects using R software.